psychemedia/island-storynotes/godshill_to_do.md

 A neglect in the observation of these canons occasioned the Bishop to collate to those churches which fell to him by lapse: as fully appears by the register of William of Wykeham, who collated to the Vicarage of Carisbrook, void, as he expressly says, through neglect of the constitutions of Otho and Ottoboni.

-There had been great commotions in the island on this occasion, and to what a height they rose at Godshill, are seen in Bishop  Wocdlock's Register, wherein the Monks, with their friends, are recorded to have held the church by force: the Bishop's letter to the King on that occasion, with another on a subsequent one, are inserted in the Appendix *.
+There had been great commotions in the island on this occasion, and to what a height they rose at Godshill, are seen in Bishop Woodlock's Register, wherein the Monks, with their friends, are recorded to have held the church by force: the Bishop's letter to the King on that occasion, with another on a subsequent one, are inserted in the Appendix *.
 The Bishop also ordered the Dean of the island, to put the Clerk, collated by him, in possession of the church of Godshill, devolved to him, by virtue of the canon of the General Council.